Yazmany Arboleda: The Keller Gates Project

 The Keller Gates Project began on February 28, 2008 in response to socio-political currents in the United States and the New York contemporary art scene.
-The goal of the project was twofold: to support and encourage a comprehensive and honest debate on the significant roles that race, age, gender and sexual orientation have in American society, and to speak directly to an art world more concerned with what can be monetized rather than what art is or has the potential to be.
+The Washington Post reported that the project sought to prompt debate about the role of race, age, gender, and sexual orientation in American society, and to critique what it described as market-driven priorities in the art world.